 Mr Pennington added: "We have not found anyone alive on this pile since Saturday."

 Snohomish County fire chief Travis Hots told reporters: "The situation is very grim."

-More than half of Oso is missing - a recent census put its population at 180.'Gone in three seconds'
+More than half of Oso is missing - a recent census put its population at 180.

 The landslide left behind a cliff known as a head scarp 600ft high, Washington state geologist Dave Norman told reporters on Monday afternoon.